 In the first months of his presidency, Trump issued travel bans on individuals from Middle Eastern countries.
-The first, temporarily barring 7 predominately Muslim countries from entry, was quickly blocked by a federal judge in Seattle.
+The first travel ban temporarily barring 7 predominately Muslim countries from entering the US was quickly blocked by a Federal Judge in Seattle.
 Trump appealed to the decision, but the judge’s order was upheld.
 President Trump decided not to appeal this decision to the Supreme Court.

 This led to Trump’s 2nd travel ban, which is a revised version of the first.
-The original executive order applied to current visa holders from the 7 countries, but this revised version only applies to those who have not yet been issued a visa.
-It also only applies to 6 countries, taking Iraq off the list of affected nations.
-The ban on Syrian refugees is no longer permanent and Christians are not given preference in being granted refugee status.
+The original executive order applied to current visa holders from the 7 countries, but the revised version only applied to those who have not yet been issued a visa.
+It only applied to 6 countries, taking Iraq off the list of affected nations.
+The ban on Syrian refugees was no longer permanent and Christians were not given preference in being granted refugee status.

 Although the 2nd travel ban was struck down by the US Courts of Appeals in both the 4th and the 9th Circuits on June 26, 2017, the Supreme Court reinstated parts on the travel ban and agreed to hear the government’s appeals of the lower courts decisions.

 On September 24, 2017, less than 3 weeks before the Supreme Court was scheduled to hear oral arguments regarding his 2nd travel ban, President Trump issued his 3rd travel ban.
 On December 3, 2017, the Supreme Court allowed the 3rd travel ban to go into effect on a temporary basis.
 The Supreme Court has scheduled oral arguments regarding Travel Ban 3.0 this spring.
 A ruling by the Court is expect in June 2018.

 Legal Guru in All Things Immigration